 Classroom lessons are provided throughout the year to ALL classes at Hillside.
-Mrs. Darnell teaches lessons to grades K (Dailey & new teacher), 1, 2, and 5 and Mrs. Peterson teaches guidance lessons to grades K (Armstrong & Griffin), 3 and 4.
+Mrs. Darnell teaches lessons to grades K (Bahn, Dailey, and Griffin), 1, 2, and 5 and Mrs. Peterson teaches lessons to grades K (Breitzmann and Corigliano), 3 and 4.
 Lessons occur roughly every other week and each lesson is scheduled for 30 minutes.
 Class activities and discussions with students focus on a variety of topics such as understanding self and others, making friends, differences in tattling and reporting, cooperation, teamwork, problem solving, decision-making, conflict resolution, career awareness, and character education.

 Small Group Lessons

 Small group lessons will be offered throughout the year for students to discuss specific concerns they have in common with other students.
 All of these groups meet once a week for 30 minutes during school hours and last for approximately 6 - 8 weeks.
 Group meeting times will be determined after each child's classroom schedule is reviewed and a time can be scheduled that interferes the least with their academic/specialist work.